-The number of shares of Company common stock actually delivered to executive officers at the end of the three-year cycle can range from 0% to 150% of the target number of shares awarded.
-Dividend equivalents are paid in cash based on the number of shares actually delivered at the end of the three-year cycle.
+The number of shares of Company common stock actually delivered to executive officers at the end of the three-year cycle can range from 0% to 200% of the target number of shares awarded.
 If the relative shareholder return is below the 45th percentile of the peer group, participants will not receive any shares at the end of the performance period, and will not receive any cash dividend equivalents.
 If the Company's total shareholder return (stock price appreciation plus reinvested dividends) is at least at the 45th percentile of the S&P 400 Utilities Index over the performance period, a threshold payout of 50% of the target number of units will be allocated to each individual plus cash dividend equivalents relative to the number of units awarded.
 To receive 100% of the award, the Company must perform at the 55th percentile among the S&P 400 Utilities Index.
-NEOs can earn up to 150% of the target number of units if the Company performs above the 85th percentile.
-Awards are interpolated on a straight-line basis for performance results between threshold and target and between target and maximum.
-For example: if the Company's total shareholder return ranking is in the 68th percentile, the payout would be 122% of target.
+NEOs can earn up to 200% of the target number of units if the Company performs at the 100th percentile.
+Awards are interpolated on a straight-line basis for performance results between threshold and target, between target and the 85th percentile, and between the 85th percentile and the 100th percentile (maximum).
+For example: if the Company's total shareholder return ranking is in the 75th percentile, the payout would be 133% of target.